 Not much is known of the reproduction, however, the male has been reported to graze heavily on an area of coral and eggs are usually laid on this area.
 The male in the image below on the left was seen on Fern reef in Dar es Salaam Tanzania.
 It was swimming in circles around an acropora coral and darting into the same spot in the coral.
 On closer inspection there was a female in the coral.
 The male was swimming in a circle, darting in next to the female, darting out and in the four or five minutes that I was able to observe it, it must have done this 20 times.
 Even my proximity did not stop it from swimming the circle.
 As I swam away to carch up with the rest of the dive it was still repeating its fast circular swim.
 In all probability this was mating behaviour.

-Because their diet comprises of coral polyps this fish should not be kept in an aquarium unless the aquarist has access to continual supplies of live corals.
+Because their diet comprises of exclusively of coral polyps this fish should not be kept in an aquarium unless the aquarist has access to continual supplies of live corals.
 There are reports that some specimens can be switched onto other foods but they then require feeding three times a day.
 Note that they also give off a slime when stressed and this could create problems in an aquarium.

 LEOPARD BLENNY CLASSIFICATION